-After finishing my speech and spending some quality time afterwards with my Bryn Mawr hosts I rode the train back to the airport to catch my fight back to Da Ville with no fuss, no muss and no problems short of falling asleep on the train and riding past my stop on the way to Bryn Mawr.
+After finishing my speech and spending some quality time afterwards with my Bryn Mawr hosts I rode the train back to the airport to catch my flight back to Da Ville with no fuss, no muss and no problems short of falling asleep on the train and riding past my stop on the way to Bryn Mawr.

 I also had a SEPTA day pass to do it with.